 - “Smart Beginnings to Pass the Torch” The Hampton Roads Business Journal 21 September 2012.

 - “How High Schools Become Exemplary: Ways that Leadership Raises Achievement and Narrows Gaps by Improving Instruction in 15 Public High Schools.”
 Harvard.
 2009.

-- “The Hidden STEM Economy Nationally and in Hampton Roads.”
+- “The Hidden STEM Economy Nationally .”
 The Brookings Institute October 2013.